By: Chris ⎜ Last updated

 Kollekted By

-Kollekted By, near Schous plass, stocks Scandinavian furniture, textiles and lighting from smaller Norwegian and Nordic makers, selected by the stylist duo Kråkvik & D'Orazio.
+Kollekted By, near Schous plass, stocks Scandinavian furniture, textiles, books, kitchenware, lighting and other goods from smaller Norwegian and Nordic makers, selected by the stylist duo Kråkvik & D'Orazio.
 The selection is small and considered, and it's expensive, but the quality is obvious.

 Brudd